If you, or a family member, have suffered an injury in a DUI accident, we want to help you recover the compensation you deserve.

 If you've been involved in a car accident and believe it was caused by a drunk driver, there are a number of factors that must be carefully considered.
 You must make sure the circumstances are correctly evaluated in rapport with the others involved, from other drivers to insurance companies to authorities present at the crash site.

 Most of the time, DUI accidents occur because the person who was driving under the influence:

 Due to their impairment, drunk drivers often miss the “one-way” signs or turn in highway exits swerving into opposite traffic, endangering everybody in their vicinity.
-However, devastating accidents can happen as well because the drunk driver misjudges the position of unmoving objects such as trees, ditches, power lines or surrounding buildings.
+However, devastating accidents can happen as well because the drunk driver misjudges the position of unmoving objects such as trees, ditches, power lines, or surrounding buildings.

-If you have been seriously injured in a car accident in Miami or the State of Florida, you should contact us as soon as possible, so we can justly assess the damages you have suffered and help you get proper compensation for your losses from any negligent party.
+If you have been seriously injured in a car accident in Miami or elsewhere in the State of Florida, you should contact us as soon as possible, so we can justly assess the damages you have suffered and help you get proper compensation for your losses from any negligent party.

 Although a drunk driving crash can cause many types of injuries, they are mainly known for causing catastrophic damage.
 Since a drunk person has a reduced reaction speed and may have been so impaired they did not even try to brake before the collision, the injuries from such a crash can be severe:

 It is crucial to establish who is at fault or the degree of fault of all the parties involved in the accident right away so that the appropriate course of action can be taken.

 The first step in a DUI case is to demonstrate that the other driver was actually under the influence.
 In order to do that, the following would have to be considered:

 You should not hurry to settle your case with the insurance company before you have hired a specialized DUI lawyer who knows how to gather all pertinent evidence just in time before it becomes compromised, disposed of, or lost.